kyouko-taiga/swift-thoughts/tutorial/00-introduction.md

+---
+layout: page
-# Introduction to Swift programming
+title: Introduction to Swift programming
+permalink: /tutorial/
+---

 Swift is an open source general purpose programming language developed by Apple.
 While the primary goal of Swift was to replace Objective-C for the deelopment of macOS and iOS applications,